MS in Chemical Engineering

-The MS in Chemical Engineering program also offers the following concentration areas to the students who seek to get a more in-depth knowledge in a particular area of chemical engineering:
+The MS in chemical engineering program also offers the following concentration areas to students who seek to get a more in-depth knowledge in a particular area of chemical engineering:

-After finishing one of the cluster, the students will be issued a certificate of completion by the Hajim School of Engineering and Applied Sciences.
+After finishing a cluster, students will be issued a certificate of completion by the Hajim School of Engineering and Applied Sciences.

 For first-year MS students, academic advisors are assigned by the Graduate Student Committee.
-If a student decides to choose the research-based Plan A program, the selected research advisor becomes your academic advisor.
-Students should select a research advisor by the end of their first fall semester.
+If a student decides to choose the research-based Plan A program, the selected research advisor becomes the academic advisor.
+Students in the Plan A program should select a research advisor by the end of their first fall semester.

 How to Apply